papb/angular/aio/content/guide/build.md

 ### Rewrite the URL path

 The `pathRewrite` proxy configuration option lets you rewrite the URL path at run time.
-For example, specify the following `pathRewrite` value to the proxy configuration to remove "api" from the end of a path.
+For example, specify the following `pathRewrite` value to the proxy configuration to remove `/api` from the beginning of the path.

 <code-example format="json" language="json">